Body of Lies (film): Release

 The film was commercially released in the United States on October 10, 2008.
 The film has also been purchased by Turner Broadcasting System to screen on the television networks TBS and Turner Network Television.

-The film was screened on September 30, 2008, at Michigan Technological University, and October 2, 2008, at Duke University, New York Film Academy, University of Maryland and University of Virginia.
+The film was screened on September 30, 2008, at Michigan Technological University, and on October 2, 2008, at Duke University, New York Film Academy, University of Maryland and University of Virginia.
 It was also pre-screened on October 3 at Worcester Polytechnic Institute, at Michigan State University, at the University of Michigan, the University of Kansas, East Carolina University, and the University of Chicago on October 7 and at Carnegie Mellon University, Cornell University, Rensselaer Polytechnic Institute, The University at Buffalo, Columbia University, James Madison University, Syracuse University, the University of Colorado, the University of Washington, and Georgia Southern University on October 9.

 Warner Home Video released Body of Lies on DVD on February 17, 2009.
-The single-disc region one release included surround sound and subtitles in English, French, and Spanish; the two-disc special edition included commentaries by the director, screenwright and original novel author, and a behind the scenes documentary; the Blu-ray edition also included additional commentary on the film's themes.
+The single-disc Region-1 release includes Surround sound and subtitles in English, French and Spanish.
+The two-disc special edition includes commentaries by the director, screenwright and original novel author, and a behind-the-scenes documentary; the Blu-ray edition also includes additional commentary on the film's themes.